JNCressey/JNCressey.github.io/blogs/osrswiki/recipesteps/recipesteps.md

 A lot of the steps for the example of summer pie required no tool or facility, a lot of space seemed wasted just saying 'none'.
 So, for design 3, I moved these requirements back to between the materials and product, but left a row out if it was only saying 'none'.

+Making the tool and facility cells equally share the horizontal space was dificult, since the boundary wouldn't be lined up with any of the other columns.
+I achieved it by adding an extra column, so there would be 4 columns.
+* On rows with the tool and facility, I would have the first two merged for the tool and the other two merged for the facility.
+* On rows with the items, I would merge the two middle cells for the name of the item.

 ![](design3.png)

 ### Design 4